CodeLeom/house-listing/README.md

 # A House Listing Application

-> Built with React, Boostrap and Firebase
+> Built with React, tailwind and Firebase

 ## Features